rub1e/hub/README.md

 + Operate without the need for external funding within three years.

 **Footnote: what students learn**
-Primarily, our students learn team-based, agile, test-driven development using full-stack JavaScript and Node.js, to build modern, scalable, real-time web applications.
+Primarily, our students learn to build full-stack web applications, using a team-based, agile, test-driven approach with JavaScript and Node.js.